pfandfrei/Homegear-Xiaomi-Smarthome/readme.md

 2. copy all *.xml files to /etc/homegear/devices/254/
 3. copy all *.php files to /var/lib/homegear/scripts/DeviceScripts/Xiaomi/
 4. if you have changed homegear default path, you have to use the customized paths instead
-5. run homegear -e rs DeviceScripts/Xiaomi/MiSmartHome.php
+5. run 'homegear -e rs DeviceScripts/Xiaomi/MiSmartHome.php'
-6. the script will autodiscover all available Xiaomi devices (see supported devices section) and auto-create Homegear devices
+6. the script will autodiscover all available Xiaomi devices (see supported devices below) and auto-create Homegear devices
-7. add the password from step 1.10 for the gateway device: homegear -e rc '$hg->putParamset(<gateway peer id>,0,["PASSWORD"=>"<enter password>"]);'
+7. add the password from step 1.10 for the gateway device: `homegear -e rc '$hg->putParamset(<gateway peer id>,0,["PASSWORD"=>"<enter password>"]);'`

 # Supported devices (tested)